-With a concentration range up to 40 x 10^6 cells/mL and viability range at 75-100%, we obtained a correlation factor of 0.98 between the two compared methods.
-The large field of view allows the analysis of several thousand cells within a single image, keeping the statistical variability of the measure as low as 3%.
+In the case of Vi-Cell XR versus NORMA XS test, with a concentration range up to 40x10^6 cells/mL and viability range at 75-100%, we obtained a correlation factor of 0.98 between the two compared methods.
+The large field of view allows the analysis of several thousand cells within a single image, keeping the statistical variability of the measure as low as 3% (Figure 2).

-NORMA technology is capable of accurately monitoring VCD and viability with a combination of significant advantages like low sample volume, label free detection, quick measure, simple device which let us think that it is a good candidate for very small-scale bioreactor and high-throughput measures.
+The NORMA technology is capable of accurately monitoring VCD and viability with a combination of significant advantages like low sample volume, label free detection, quick measure, simple device which let us think that it is a good candidate for very small-scale bioreactor and high throughput measures.
 Its high repeatability is also a key parameter in the effort to narrow batch to batch deviations.
+Moreover, the NORMA XS measurements for cell concentrations up to about 40x10^6 cells/mL and cell viability percentage ranging from 0 to 100%, agree very well with the reference measurements Nova BioProfile FLEX and Beckman Coulter Vi-Cell XR.
+The coefficient of determination R2 = 0.99 demonstrate that the lens-free microscopy NORMA XS is an efficient optical technique to perform cell counting and cell viability assay at large cell concentration.
 We envision NORMA to become the future method of choice for on-line monitoring of parallel suspension cell culture.
 It will be a perfect tool for process control in fed-batch or perfusion mode in single-use bioreactors or traditional steam sterilized vessels.
 It can certainly become the first VCD measurement technique from cell line engineering to process development, to pilot scale and to manufacturing scale.